 "Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition and cosmetics."

-Lead can be toxic to humans and repeated exposure can lead to health problems.
+Lead — including lead in water — can be toxic to humans and repeated exposure can lead to health problems.
 It is dangerous to everyone, but especially to children and pregnant women.
 Lead can be harmful even when someone is only exposed to the element in small amounts.
 It can harm the tissues in the heart, kidneys, intestines, bones, reproductive systems and nervous system.
 In children under six, lead exposure is a particular problem because it can negatively impact brain development.

 Symptoms of lead poisoning range include stomach pain, seizures, headaches and even falling into a coma.
 If you think you’ve been exposed to lead, address your concerns with your physician.